STOP throwing away food! It takes effort to plan, purchase, and use food before it expires. Here are some tips to help you waste less food.

 Food-Saving Habits to Develop

 After serving a rotisserie chicken, remove any meat that can be used for casseroles or chicken salad and put that aside.
-Put the carcass in a crock pot, add that freezer bag of veggie tops and bottoms, cover with water, and simmer for 2-4 hours.
+Put the carcass in a crock pot, add that freezer bag of veggie tops and bottoms, cover with water, and cook on low for 2-4 hours.
 When finished, allow broth to cool completely, then pour it through a colander into a large container.
 Freeze broth in quart zipper bags or other freezer containers.
 Use it for recipes or for medicinal purposes when you’re sick.
 You can use steak bones and trimmings in the same way.
 If you don’t have time to boil the bones now, just put them in a zipper bag in the freezer until you have time.

 When I have fresh broccoli that has lost its crispness, I saute it with onions and garlic, add some thawed broth, salt, pepper, and shredded cheese.
 After the broccoli softens, I use an immersion blender to remove the chunks.
 Add cream, and you have an incredibly delicious soup that only cost you time and dairy products to make.
 This works with celery and carrots, too.